 Since the 1960s, minority group members have been represented in increasing numbers in the nation's law schools.
 Most law schools have active recruitment programs for students who are members of minority groups, to help ensure greater diversity in their student body and in the legal profession.
 Many (including SCU) waive application fees, and it is to your advantage to include information on your racial or ethnic identity (even if not requested on the application), as such information helps to present a complete picture of you.
 Similarly, interesting life experiences and past employment experiences also count.
 Be sure to let the law schools know if you are interested in their programs for minority applicants.
 Be aware that law schools will vary in the resources they invest in both attracting and retaining minority students.
-For further information, see Chapter 6 in the ABA-LSAC Official Guide to ABA-Approved Law Schools entitled "Opportunities in Law For Minority Men and Women," or consult the following links.

 Programs, Scholarships, and Grants for Minority Students

-- American Bar Association (ABA) Opportunity Scholarship Fund - provides finanical aid and scholarships that ensure that minority students applying to law school have the opportunity to attend for three years by giving $5,000 annually to each scholarship recipient attending an ABA-accredited law school.
+- American Bar Association (ABA) Opportunity Scholarship Fund - provides financial aid and scholarships that ensure that minority students applying to law school have the opportunity to attend for three years by giving $5,000 annually to each scholarship recipient attending an ABA-accredited law school.

 - Council on Legal Education (CLEO) - provides pre-law seminars, career fairs, scholarship and internship opportunities, as well as a six-week summer learning institute designed to elevate the student's capacity for learning the law while simultaneously acclimating them to the law school process.
-All cirriculum is taught by full-time law professors and the summer institute simulates the vigors of the first year of law school.
+All curriculum is taught by full-time law professors and the summer institute simulates the vigors of the first year of law school.

 - Hispanic National Bar Foundation (HNBF) - The HNBF has several scholarships intended to benefit young Hispanic leaders who are interested in attending law school and for applicants who demonstrate active involvement in an undergraduate Hispanic/Latino organization.